 A two-story gallery, the Art League of Ocean City features exhibits from local and regional artists.
 They’re open to the public on the first Friday of each month.

 Explore the gallery’s collection, consisting of works in ceramics, watercolors, clay, and more.
-Budding artists can also enjoy workshops, art camps, and fun community events at the Art League of Ocean City.
+Budding artists can also enjoy workshops, art camps, and fun community events.

 Seacrets Distilling Company